sdmans/b-track/README.md

 # Legislation Tracker
 Search for legislation using the [Legiscan API](https://legiscan.com/legiscan) and add them to a collection to keep track of them!

+This project is currently hosted on Firebase!
+You can access the project with the link in the description or visit it [here](https://project-host-test-1c4bb.firebaseapp.com/submit).

 __Note:__ Instructions for using the application can be found at the bottom of of this document.
 You can also access them with this [link](#instructions)!

 ## Main Features: